 Egg Salad

-Planning or attending social events has been a bit of a challenge for me since I started Paleo…let me re-phrase, it’s been a bit of an adjustment.
+Planning or attending social events has been a bit of a challenge for me since I started Paleo.
+Wait, no. Let me re-phrase.
+It’s been a bit of an adjustment.
 Usually one just eats whatever is provided at a party; foods that smell good or look pretty.
 One usually doesn’t really think of the ingredients that were used or how the foods have been prepared.

 Not me.
 I need to know exactly what went into a dish, to determine whether or not I can consume it.
 I don’t mean to be picky or be a pain in the behind, but it’s just the way it is now.
 I will not compromise my healthy eating habits and my digestive system.